North Korea ridicules UN chief's presidential ambitions | Metro News

 Share via Email

-SEOUL, Korea, Republic Of — North Korea has mocked outgoing United Nations Secretary-General Ban Ki-moon over his apparent ambitions to run for South Korean president, calling him an opportunistic "chameleon in a human mask" who's dreaming a "hollow dream."
+SEOUL, Korea, Republic Of — North Korea on Friday mocked outgoing United Nations Secretary-General Ban Ki-moon over his apparent ambitions to run for South Korean president, calling him an opportunistic "chameleon in a human mask" who's dreaming a "hollow dream."

 The North's state-run Uriminzokkiri

-In a meeting with South Korean reporters earlier this week, Ban said he was ready to "burn" his body in devotion for South Korea, his strongest hint yet of a presidential bid.
+In a meeting with South Korean reporters in New York earlier this week, Ban said he was ready to "burn" his body in devotion for South Korea, his strongest hint yet of a presidential bid.

+The spotlight is on Ban because there's a possibility South Korea could hold a presidential election in the coming months.

+The country's opposition-controlled parliament on Dec.
+9 voted to impeach President Park Geun-hye over a corruption scandal.
+South Korea's